Farama-Foundation/Miniworld/docs/environments.md

 <img src="/images/oneroom_0.jpg" width=300></img>
 </p>

-One single large room in which the agent has to navitage to a red box.
+One single large room in which the agent has to navigate to a red box.
 Requires the agent to turn around and scan the room to find the red box.